 In my opinion, the benefits of cloud computing clearly include the cost savings that come with economy of scale, but also include a number of other benefits.
 Here are the Six Benefits of Cloud Computing as I see them:

 1) Lower Costs – Cloud computing pools all of the computing resources that can be distributed to applications as needed – optimizing the use of the sum of the computing resources and delivering better efficiency and utilization of the entire shared infrastructure.
+Cost management tools in the public cloud, such as Online Tech’s SprawlGuard™, take lowering costs a step further to manage and optimize your cloud spend for the most efficiency.

 2) Cap-Ex Free Computing – Whether you go with a public cloud or outsourced private cloud computing option, cloud computing delivers a better cash flow by eliminating the capital expense associated with building the server infrastructure.